ariapn/miniature-funicular/README.md

 # miniature-funicular

-This is a github demonstation
+This is a github demonstration